threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_stellarx.md

 ## Buy

-If you would like to start playing with the TF Grid today, you can purchase ThreeFold Tokens (TFT) through StellarX.
+If you would like to start playing with the TF Grid today, you can purchase Threefold Tokens (TFT) through StellarX.

 ## How?